Letter From the Director

 Peter Ferguson, DiRAC Postdoctoral Fellow

 At the University of Washington Peter Ferguson is a DiRAC postdoctoral fellow as well as a fellow in the eScience institute.
-Previously, he was a postdoc at another UW on an isthmus (University of Wisconsin-Madison) where he was part of the observational cosmology group, and he completed his PhD at Texas A&M University.
+Previously, he was a postdoc at the University of Wisconsin-Madison, where he was part of the observational cosmology group, and he completed his PhD at Texas A&M University.

 Peter Ferguson is interested in learning about the nature of dark matter and galaxy formation using wide-field astronomical surveys such as the Legacy Survey of Space and Time (LSST) at the Vera C. Rubin Observatory.